Loading

 This calculator analyses the soil conditions below a concrete slab to determine the required thickness of the slab.
 The calculator checks the flexural, bearing and shear stresses in the slab and determines the minimum required slab thickness, the minimum required distribution reinforcement and the estimated crack width.
 The calculator also checks the bearing stress on the dowels at construction joints.

-❗ This calculation has been written in accordance with the American Concrete Institute's "Guide to Design of Slabs-on-Ground", also known as ACI 360R-10.
+All calculations are performed in accordance with ACI 360R-10, which is the American Concrete Institute's "Guide to Design of Slabs-on-Ground".

 A concrete slab-on-ground subjected to concentrated post and wheel loading